Sermons

 they belong to God’s family.

-In other words, in his preaching, Jesus was staking claim to a very different way of understanding society…
+In other words, the author presents Jesus staking a claim to a very different way of understanding society…

 and a very different way of understanding God.